How Does Gingko Biloba Boost Memory and Support Long-Term Brain Health?

 Some ginkgo studies have hinted at the nutrient's potential to boost levels of neurotransmitters such as serotonin and dopamine – both of which tend to be low when suffering from mood disturbances and depression.
 Ginkgo may also help neutralise stress by lowering levels of cortisol.

 Is this something you struggle with?
 You might need an extra boost of natural botanicals.
-Check out Neubria Shine Mood supplements – our natural mood enhancer created to restore your body's balance and deliver a natural feel-good factor no matter how busy your schedule is.
+Check out Neubria Shine supplements – our natural mood enhancer created to restore your body's balance and deliver a natural feel-good factor no matter how busy your schedule is.

 Get The Most From Ginkgo Memory Supplements

 The number of experts recommending ginkgo biloba, and using it as a brain supplement, highlights its reputation as an effective brain booster.
-Indeed, recent figures from American researchers suggest that around 1.6 million people take Ginkgo biloba (around 0.7% of the population).
+Indeed, recent figures from American researchers suggest that around 1.6 million people take Ginkgo biloba (approximately 0.7% of the population).
 In Germany, it's been reported that doctors process over five million prescriptions for the supplement annually.

 To echo the words of 93-year-old Koji Nakanishi, who swears by the benefits of gingko biloba: “The ginkgo tree is from the era of dinosaurs, but while the dinosaur has been extinguished, the modern ginkgo has not changed.
 After the atomic bomb in Hiroshima, the ginkgo was the first tree that came up.
 It’s amazing.”